 Caravan Coffee Roasters are a great example of a successful chain of coffee shops making an extra income stream from online sales: their online shop sells coffee bags, brewing equipment and even subscriptions.

 If you’ve not sold online before, you’ll need to work a bit harder to make sure people know about it in the run-up to Christmas.
 Marketing channels such as email, social media and pay-per-click advertising can all be useful at bringing traffic to your new offering.
-Have a read of our tips on ecommerce for small businesses to learn more about selling online.
+Have a read of our tips on ecommerce for small businesses to learn more about selling online and buy a domain.

 4. Christmas special offers

 Ways to save money are always appreciated amidst the expense of Christmas shopping, and they’re a great way of helping you stand out from the crowd.
 Give people a good excuse to shop with you by offering special Christmas promotions, both offline and online.

 Promotional discount codes or three-for-two deals work well, and the details of these could be emailed to your mailing list, if you have one.

 Another idea is to offer customers a small free gift when they spend over a certain amount, as this encourages a higher spend; it’s either an extra present they don’t have to buy, or they can keep it as a treat for themselves.

 L’Occitane regularly does this, offering travel-size toiletries when you spend over a minimum amount either online or in-store.